zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 The `DictionaryConfiguration` class allows strongly-typed JSON blobs to be defined in the configuration file, and selected based on an arbitrary, case-insensitive string key.
 For example, the Shell and Hubs use the class to select between domain-specific configuration sets.
 Two configuration classes can be created.

-1. A configuration class that is derived from `DictionaryCollection` that manages and exposes the instances, as specified in [#the-configuration-class](#the-configuration-class).
+1. A configuration class that is derived from `DictionaryCollection` that manages and exposes the instances.

-1. A stand-alone settings class that contains the setting values associated with a specific key and user culture, as specified in [#the-settings-class](#the-settings-class).
+1. A stand-alone settings class that contains the setting values associated with a specific key and user culture.

 Like other configuration classes, these are named and populated from the config based on namespace, class name, and the Settings property name.
 For example, if the namespace is `Microsoft.MyExtension.Configuration` and the configuration class is `MyConfiguration`, then the configuration setting name is `Microsoft.MyExtension.Configuration.MyConfiguration.Settings`.